brunoessmann/check-java-version-gradle-plugin/README.md

 the Java version used to execute your Gradle build is in a certain range.

-Ever wondered why your build fails only to find an inconspicuous `unsupported class file version` buried in pages of log file output?
+Ever wondered why your build fails only to find an inconspicuous `unsupported class file version` buried in pages of build output?
-Often it is not even your own project that brings the dependency, but a third party library that is only available from a certain Java VM version.
+Often it is not even your own project, but a third party library that has a dependency on a minimum Java version.

 Sounds familiar?
-Then this simple plugin might be for you or your team.
-The purpose of this plugin is to abort the build with a big friendly, easy to spot message if you are not using the correct Java version:
+Then this simple plugin might be for you.
+The sole purpose of this plugin is to abort the build with a big friendly and easy to spot message if you are not using the intended Java version:

 ```
          )))      *****************************        )))